haasidi404/biostats-anki/README.md

-# Biostats Anki Deck Builder (badeck)
+# Biostats Anki Deck Builder (build-deck)

-`badeck` is a command-line tool for building Anki .apkg files from structured JSON input.
+`build-deck` is a command-line tool for building Anki .apkg files from structured JSON input.
 It is designed specifically for the "Biostats-PhD-v3" Anki note types (Q/A and Cloze) and includes a utility for migrating legacy CSV-based decks to the new JSON format.

 The tool is part of a larger workflow where a Unified Knowledge Inventory (UKI) is first processed by an LLM to generate a v4.0 JSON file, which this tool then consumes.